packit/packit.dev/content/docs/faq.md

 This construct uses `autorelease` macro if it's defined, and if it's not, it sets release to `1%{?dist}`.

-For `%changelog`, you don't need to include the changelog file upstream and you can have it downstream only, which makes sense - changelog is specific to a release.
+For `%changelog`, you don't need to include the changelog file upstream.
+You can have it downstream only, which makes sense - changelog is specific to a release.

 ## How do I install dependencies for my commands in packit-service?